tylertitsworth/5th-age-srd/GM-Rules/Skill-Challenges.md

     Failure 1 - Dodge the falling rocks that come loose from people climbing above you.
     Failure 2 - Change from an awkward fall to a graceful dive before you hit the water.
 ```

+Non-primary skills may not follow the same DC requirements based on the context provided by the player for how their character uses that skill.
+Usually non-primary skills increase the DC by one level.

 Each time a player engages with one of the failure clauses, they get to reroll using a new skill check with a cumulative +2 bonus.
 Failure clauses come with penalties that are applied to these cumulative skill checks.
 In the example above, 2 failures would result in a failed task.